am610/Firecrown_LOCAL/README.md

 An example script to submit job in CORI with these inputs, is stored in `submit_job.sh`

 The output is stored in `output` directory.
 For plots and visualization, the `Firecrown_Plot.ipynb` can be consulted.
+A file named `Resource` is created for runtime estimations using cosmosis.